 Employers may also be required to supply select policy notices to new employees upon hiring, including:

-All new employees must be reported to the Oregon DOJ Division of Child Support within 20 days of hiring.
+All new employees must be reported to the Oregon DOJ Division of Child Support within 20 days of the hire date.

 Employers may also be required to supply select policy notices to new employees upon hiring, including:

-All new employees must be reported to the Pennsylvania CareerLink within 20 days of their date of hire.
+All new employees must be reported to the Pennsylvania CareerLink no later than 20 days from the date of hire.

 In addition to federal startwork forms, documents required to hire new employees in the state of Rhode Island include: